exoplatform/exoplatform.github.io/docs/administration/security.md

     }
  ```

 The configuration here is a simple one and it works.
-For a more advanced configuration, you may want to read [this blog post](http://blog.exoplatform.com/en/2014/04/17/apache-2-nginx-highly-secure-pfs-ssl-encrypting-reverse-proxy-exo-platform-4-0-web-application).
+It can be tuned for advanced usages.

 #### Configuring the HTTP connector